 Looking into the engine that drives Japan's economy

-The Tokyo Stock Exchange (TSE) deals with the largest amount of combined capital of any stock exchange in Asia.
+The Tokyo Stock Exchange (TSE) is one of the largest stock exchanges in Asia by trading volume.
 You can tour the TSE facility to see the inner workings of Japan's economy.

 Admission is free

 The exchange can be reached by train or taxi.